 For more information please visit:

 Department of Communities

 What is it?

-The Commission works in partnership with service providers and other government departments to provide information, supports and services to people with disabilities, their families and carers.
+Disability Services is now a part of the Department of Communities working in partnership with service providers and other government departments they provide information, supports and services to people with disabilities, their families and carers.
 This is formally done through the Local Coordination Program.
-Local Coordinators are based throughout the state and help people to advocate, plan, organise and access the support and services they need to live a good life.
-To contact your Local Coordinator please visit: www.disability.wa.gov.au/individuals-families-and-carers/for-individuals-families-and-carers/local-area-coordination
+If you aren’t eligible for NDIS the Local Coordinators are based throughout the state and help people to advocate, plan, organise and access the support and services they need to live a good life.
+To contact your Local Coordinator please visit:

 The Disability Services Commission also has links to many useful resources for individuals with disabilities.
 These can be viewed at: